 Do something that makes your client look at your Business Card and say, "I want to work with this person"!

-* Those only interrupt the reader; so keep it clean with a limited number of elements.
+*Avoid Cluttering Your Business Card With Too Many Details.
+Those only interrupt the reader; so keep it clean with a limited number of elements.

 *Stay Tuned For Our Next E-Mail: Prepare A Business Brochure!